-Aggravated UUW lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense lawyer.
-James Dimeas has been recognized by Expertise as a "Best Criminal Defense Lawyer in Chicago".
+James Dimeas is a nationally-recognized, award-winning, UUW attorney and published author.
+The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
-The American Institute of Criminal Law Attorneys has recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-AVVO ranks James Dimeas as "Superb", the highest classification possible for any lawyer in the United States.
+The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
+AVVO rates James Dimeas as "Superb", the highest rating possible for any lawyer criminal defense lawyer in the United States.

 Free and Confidential Consultation for UUW Cases

-If you are being charged with a UUW, or an Aggravated UUW, in Cook County, DuPage County, Lake County, or Kane County, you can contact the highly experienced UUW lawyer, James Dimeas, any time for a free and confidential consultation.
-You can always talk to James Dimeas directly by calling him anytime at 847-807-7405.
+If you are being charged with a UUW, or an Aggravated UUW, in Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact the highly experienced Chicago UUW lawyer, James Dimeas, any time for a free and confidential consultation.
+You can always talk to James Dimeas by calling him anytime at 847-807-7405.